Hiking at Sinnemahoning State Park

 5.0 miles | Easiest hiking | Out-and-back trail | No blazes

 Recreations permitted: hiking, biking, snowmobiling, cross-country skiing recommended, snowshoeing recommended

 The Lowlands Trail follows the course of the First Fork through five miles of the park, passing through open fields, shrubby riparian zones, and mature, towering forests.
 This scenic trail was originally part of the Baltimore and Ohio railroad bed.

-A spur of the trail near the 40 Maples Day Use Area leads to a secluded viewing blind that overlooks an abandoned beaver pond.
+A spur of the trail near the 40 Maples Day Use Area leads to the Wetland Viewing Blind with opportunities to see waterfowl and many other wetland species.